pmieten/MietexVueStarter/README.md

 [ Nuxt i18n](https://i18n.nuxtjs.org/) is a powerful internationalization framework that provides a complete solution for translating your web applications.
 It supports various features like pluralization, formatting, and interpolation, making it easy to manage multilingual content across your application.

+### Pinia

+[Pinia](https://pinia.vuejs.org/) is the official state management solution for Vue.js applications.
+It provides a simple and effective way to manage shared state across components with TypeScript support, devtools integration, and a modular design that scales well with your application.

+### ESLint

+[ESLint](https://eslint.org/) is a static code analysis tool that helps identify and fix problems in JavaScript code.
+It enforces coding style consistency and catches potential errors before they occur in runtime, making it an essential tool for maintaining code quality.

 ## Setup

 Install the dependencies using your preferred package manager: